DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 authors:
 - Erin Elzi
 - Christine Thomas
-excerpt: "Learn how the ODDD team transitioned from Google Analytics - Universal Analytics (GA360) to Google Analytics 4 (GA4)!
+excerpt: "Learn how the ODDD team transitioned from Google Analytics - Universal Analytics (UA) to Google Analytics 4 (GA4)!
 This blog outlines how we coordinated with the Digital Analytics Program (DAP), developed explorations (instead of custom reports), and the process of setting up our own agency profile."
 tags:
 - Digital Analytics Program
 - DAP
 - Google Analytics 360
-- GA360
+- UA
 - Google Analytics 4
 - GA4
 - Looker Studio
 date: "2024-04-25"
 ---

-If you are involved in collecting website analytics for a federal agency, you probably already know that the [General Service Administration’s Digital Analytics Program (DAP)](https://digital.gov/guides/dap/) is transitioning from Google Analytics - Universal Analytics (GA360) to Google Analytics 4 (GA4).
-DAP announced that agencies need to migrate from GA360 to GA4 before July 1, 2024.
-After this date, GA360 properties will be permanently deleted.
+If you are involved in collecting website analytics for a federal agency, you probably already know that the [General Service Administration’s Digital Analytics Program (DAP)](https://digital.gov/guides/dap/) is transitioning from Google Analytics - Universal Analytics (UA) to Google Analytics 4 (GA4).
+DAP migrated to GA4 back in August 2023, and announced that agencies must migrate their local Google Analytics account from UA to GA4 by July 1, 2024.
+After this date, UA properties will be permanently deleted.

 This blog post outlines the Open Data, Design, and Development (ODDD) team’s efforts to transition to GA4.
 Here are our main takeaways:
 - Communicate with DAP!
 - Check the DAP code within all your websites.
 - Utilize the explorations feature to create custom, personalized reports.
-- Collect GA360 and GA4 data simultaneously while you still can.
+- Collect UA and GA4 data simultaneously while you still can.
 - Cross-check data and be prepared to make iterative fixes as DAP implements updates.
 - Setting up your own GA4 account and property allows for customizations but lacks DAP tech support.